pamela-project/slambench/README.md

 #### 3. Usecases

-To compile a specific use-case, you will need to specify identifiers :
+To compile a specific use-case, you will need to specify identifiers:

 ```bash
 make slambench APPS=kfusion,lsdslam